confident-ai/deepeval/docs/docs/measuring_llm_performance/non_toxic.md

 metric = NonToxicMetric()
 score = metric.measure(text=generated_text)
+score
+# Prints out a dictionary of values showing the scores for each trait

 ```

 ### How it is measured

 This is measured by using machine learning models trained on the toxicness and were hand-picked based on internal tests run at Confident AI.

+Under the hood, DeepEval uses `detoxify` package to measure toxicness.